anandaworldwide/ananda-library-chatbot/data_ingestion/spacy_chunking_strategy_update.md

 - [x] Update `transcribe_and_ingest_media.py` to use the new chunking strategy
 - [ ] Test it.
+- [ ] Make sure punctuation is not being stripped out.

 **Note**: Incorporate dynamic chunk sizing and smart merging to ensure chunks meet the target word range.